Clayton J. Drees, President

 Dr. Clay Drees earned his doctorate from the Claremont Graduate School in California in 1991 after having taught high school for seven years, including a two-year stint with the Peace Corps in Sierra Leone, West Africa.
-He is Professor of History and Director of Faculty Mentoring at Virginia Wesleyan College in Norfolk, where he teaches courses in medieval and early modern European, African and Islamic history.
-A two-time recipient of the Samuel Nelson Gray distinguished teaching award in 1998 and 2015, Drees has also served VWU as director of the general studies program (1999-2005) and as chair of the social science division chair between 2005-11.
-In January 2016 he took office as the national vice-president of Phi Alpha Theta, the U.S. honor society in history, and in January 2018 he will begin a two-year term as that honor society’s national president.
-Dr. Drees’ third book, _Bishop Richard Fox of Winchester: Architect of the Tudor Age (McFarland, 2014).
+He is Professor of History at Virginia Wesleyan University, where he teaches courses in medieval and early modern European, African and Islamic history.
+A two-time recipient of the Samuel Nelson Gray distinguished teaching award in 1998 and 2015, Drees has also served VWU as director of the general studies program (1999-2005) and as chair of the social science division (2005-11).
+His published books inlcude Authority and Dissent in the English Church (Edwin Mellen, 1997), The Late Medieval Age of Crisis and Renewal (Greenwood, 2001) and Bishop Richard Fox of Winchester: Architect of the Tudor Age (McFarland, 2014).
 He has lived in Virginia Beach for 26 years with his wife Val.

 Jacob M. Blosser, Vice President

 Dr. Jacob M. Blosser joined the Department of History and Government in fall 2006.
 He earned his bachelor of arts in history and English from Milligan College in 1999, his master’s in history from James Madison University in 2001 and his doctorate in history from the University of South Carolina in 2006.

 He teaches American history survey courses as well as upper-level and graduate courses in colonial and revolutionary America, the Atlantic World and early modern Europe.
 He is particularly interested in religious history, popular culture and the history of the book.